 UNICEF Young Envoys Programme, launched by UNICEF HK in 1996, aims to provide a valuable opportunity for youngsters to explore global and local issues in relation to children’s rights to survival, protection, development and participation.
 The Programme enables local youngsters to better understand the difficulties and challenges children facing globally, and to partner with UNICEF in bringing changes to their lives.
-Outstanding Young Envoys will be granted an opportunity to visit UNICEF’s work in the field in a developing country.
+Outstanding Young Envoys will be granted an opportunity to participate in field trips in a developing country or local workplace experience in UNICEF HK.

 UNICEF Young Envoys are all passionate in promoting child rights.